cambiotraining/hpc-intro-sanger/02-working_on_hpc.md

 **Q2.**
 Take some time to explore your home directory to identify what files and folders are in there.
-Can you identify and navigate through the scratch and NFS directories?
+Can you identify and navigate through the scratch (Lustre) and NFS directories?

 **Q3.**
 Print the path to your home directory.